-A non-AP MLD that is requesting to add a link in the Link Reconfiguration Request frame and has dot11EHTEMLSROptionActivated equal to true or dot11EHTEMLMROptionActivated equal to true shall set the EML Capabilities Present subfield to 1 in the Reconfiguration Multi-Link element included in the request frame.
+A non-AP MLD that is requesting to add a link in the Link Reconfiguration Request frame and has dot11EHTEMLSROptionActivated equal to true or dot11EHTEMLMROptionActivated equal to true shall set the EML Capabilities Present subfield to 1 in the Reconfiguration Multi-Link element included in the request frame (#19768)and shall include the EML Capabilities subfield in the Common Info field.
 Otherwise, the non-AP MLD shall set the EML Capabilities Present subfield to 0.

+(#19768) NOTE: When performing add link operation, a non-AP MLD can update its MLD level capability through the MLD Capabilities And Operations subfield and the EML Capabilities subfield included in the Link Reconfiguration Request frame.

-If the EML Capabilities subfield is present in the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame, a non-AP MLD with dot11EHTEMLSROptionActivated equal to true shall set the EMLSR Support subfield of the EML Capabilities subfield to 1. (#19104)Otherwise, the non-AP MLD shall set the EMLSR Support subfield to 0.
+If the EML Capabilities subfield is present in the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame, (#19468) then,

+a non-AP MLD with dot11EHTEMLSROptionActivated equal to true shall set the EMLSR Support subfield of the EML Capabilities subfield to 1. (#19104)Otherwise, the non-AP MLD shall set the EMLSR Support subfield to 0.

-If the EML Capabilities subfield is present in the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame, a non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall set the EMLMR Support subfield of the EML Capabilities subfield to 1.
+a non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall set the EMLMR Support subfield of the EML Capabilities subfield to 1.
 Otherwise, the non-AP MLD shall set the EMLMR Support subfield to 0.

 The following rules apply for each Per-STA Profile subelement corresponding to a non-AP STA which is contained in the Reconfiguration Multi-Link element included in the Link Reconfiguration Request frame: